Teycir/Timeseal/README.md

 **❌ NO.** The unlock time is stored in the database when you create the seal.
 API requests can't modify it.

 ### "What if I steal Key B from the database?"
-**⚠️ PARTIAL.** Key B is encrypted with a master key.
-Even if you steal it, you still need:
+**❌ NO.** Key B is encrypted with a master key before storage.
+Even if you steal the encrypted Key B from the database, you still need:
-1. The master encryption key (environment secret)
+1. The master encryption key (environment secret, not in database)
 2. Key A (stored in the URL hash, never sent to server)
-3. Both keys to decrypt
+3. Both decrypted keys to decrypt the content

+**Database breach impact:** Attacker gets encrypted blobs and encrypted keys, but cannot decrypt without master key and Key A.

 ### "Can I brute-force the encryption?"
 **❌ NO.** AES-GCM-256 with cryptographically random keys.
 Would take billions of years with current technology.